1. Skip to content

 Pride or rejection?

-The survey, conducted by a renowned polling institute on behalf of Westdeutscher Rundfunk (WDR) and presented in the documentary "Unity and Justice and Diversity," found the proportion of those supporting the idea of more white players on the team was particularly high among AfD voters, at 47 percent.
+The survey, conducted by a renowned polling institute on behalf of Westdeutscher Rundfunk (WDR) and presented in the documentary "Unity and Justice and Diversity," found the proportion of those supporting the idea of wanting more white players on the team was particularly high among AfD voters, at 47 percent.

 Güler, who was born and raised in Germany to Turkish, guest-worker parents, added, "So they can say: 'See, we told you, these are not real Germans.
 That's why we were eliminated.'"